 Leave your details below to get more lifestyle tips, updates on medical research, and other resources to help you and your family live a healthy happy life in the presence of HIV.

 More than 1400 participants were involved in studies and trials, resulting in approval being granted by the FDA.
 For surety, effects of traditional ARVs were included to compare against those only using ‘Dovato’.
 During 2018’s International AIDS Conference, reports surfaced that 91% of Dovato patients displayed an undetectable viral load.
 This means that the patients’ HIV RNA, at 48 weeks in, couldn’t be seen in any tests whatsoever.
 Alarmingly, the response rates for patients with both high and low viral load were identical.

 Both regimens were safe and well-tolerated.
 Fewer side effects were seen among ‘Dovato’ patients.
 Traditional ARVS still seemed to induce headaches, diarrhoea, nausea, insomnia and fatigue.

 ‘Dovato’ patients also displayed reduced signs of kidney- and osteo-related degeneration.
-But there is always another side to any medicine you use.
 ‘Dovato’ comes with clear warnings, like the fact that HIV patients using it while coping with Hepatitis B could develop drug resistance.
 Lamivudine, a key ingredient, acts against both viruses.
 This opens the door for a genetic mutation to occur, and likely cause drug-resistant HBV, just like when you don’t adhere to a TB treatment plan.
-Dug-resistant mutations worsen liver inflammation if treatment adherence doesn’t occur so HIV/HBV co-infection patients should consider adding HBV treatment or choosing an alternative HIV regimen.
+Drug-resistant mutations worsen liver inflammation if treatment adherence doesn’t occur.
+HIV/HBV co-infection patients should consider adding HBV treatment or choosing an alternative HIV regimen.

 Is the pill safe to use while pregnant?